 As I started watching this time, I tried counting how many quotes I’ve referenced, or had referenced to me, in actual conversations before.
 I stopped after I got to 20 in like 6 minutes.
 This might be the most quotable movie of all time.

 That Monty Python and the Holy Grail is made by sketch comedians is self-evident: gags fall squarely in the 3-6 minute cadence, with very thin tissue tying them together.
-But even though it’s thin, it’s enough: from the subversively meta elements (e.g. a narrator’s death and investigation) to the running gags (e.g. swallows; 3 vs 5 confusion), to characters with sufficiently unique tics to feel at least somewhat defined, Holy Grail feels sufficiently like a continuous thoughtful whole, and not just a bunch of medieval piss takes.
+But even though it’s thin, it’s enough.
+From the subversively meta elements (e.g. a narrator’s death and investigation) to the running gags (e.g. swallows; 3 vs 5 confusion), to characters with enough unique tics to feel at least somewhat defined, Holy Grail feels sufficiently like a continuous thoughtful whole, and not just a bunch of medieval piss takes.

 On the other hand, it’s a shame that the movie is kind of morose on the cinematography front.
 The color scheme is muted grays and browns, lacking any real sense of texture or visual identity.
 Other than the animations and title cards, the only visually striking moment is the bright red bloodiness of Lancelot’s segment, which is otherwise perhaps the weakest portion of the film.

 Regardless its craft otherwise, Holy Grail lives (and occasionally dies) as a joke vehicle.
 There are so damned many iconic lines and deliveries, piled one after another.
 The density of gags is staggering.
-Surely over-familiarity has diminished or even ruined a few of them (does anyone laugh at “knights who say ‘ni'” anymore?), but so many still landed for me: the Holy Hand Grenade of Antioch and its scripture remains a favorite, as does the crazed mob at the witch’s judgment.
+Surely over-familiarity has diminished or even ruined a few of them (does anyone laugh at “knights who say ‘ni'” anymore?), but so many still land for me all these decades later: the Holy Hand Grenade of Antioch and its scripture remain a favorite, as does the crazed mob at the witch’s judgment. (“I got better.”)

 What else needs to be said about Monty Python and the Holy Grail except that it’s nearly a half century old and still one of the funniest and cleverest comedies you can find?
 I know it’s been quoted to death by people like me, but there’s a good reason why.